JH-Byun/jh-byun.github.io/study/_posts/2021-01-01-stability-analysis-for-autonomous-hybrid-system.md

 ## Crucial notes
 Steps for showing the stability of autonomous hybrid systems <br>
-1. To guarantee that a solution exists for all possible initial conditions <br>
+To guarantee that a solution exists for all possible initial conditions <br>
-2. No mode overlapping (there are finitely many switches of the discrete states in finite time) <br>
+No modes-overlapping (there are finitely many switches of the discrete states in finite time) <br>
-3. (Assumption) All the equilibrium points are equivalent regardless of the operating modes. <br>
+(Assumption) All the equilibrium points are equivalent regardless of the operating modes <br>
+(Assumption) Set the equilibrium point as zero for the proof
 <br>
 All possible cases: <br>
 Each mode is stable -> whole system is unstable <br>